knative/docs/docs/eventing/broker/kafka-broker.md

 When dispatching events, Kafka Broker supports two different ordering guarantees:

-* `unordered`: Unordered consumer is a non-blocking consumer that potentially deliver messages unordered, while preserving proper offset management.
+* `unordered`: Unordered consumer is a non-blocking consumer that potentially delivers messages unordered, while preserving proper offset management.
-* `ordered`: Ordered consumer is a per-partition blocking consumer that deliver messages in order.
+* `ordered`: Ordered consumer is a per-partition blocking consumer that delivers messages in order.

 `unordered` is the default ordering guarantee, while **`ordered` is considered unstable, use with caution**.